fafalone/WinDevLib/README.md

 Converts a pointer to an LPWSTR/LPCWSTR/PWSTR/etc to an instrinsic `String` (BSTR)

 `Public Function UtfToANSI(sIn As String) As String`\
 Converts a Unicode string to ANSI.
 This function is `[ConstantFoldable]` -- it can be used to create strings resolved at compile time and stored as constants; this technique was developed to use ANSI strings in kernel mode, where the APIs that handle a normal `String` cannot be used.

 `Public Function VariantLPWSTRtoSTR(pVar As Variant, pOut As String) As Boolean`\
 Retrieves a tB-style String from a VT_LPWSTR Variant.
-Returns False if pVar is a null pointer, or VT_LPWSTR or PropVariantToStringAlloc returns a nullptr.
+Returns False if pVar is a null pointer, or the Variant is not a VT_LPWSTR, or PropVariantToStringAlloc returns a nullptr.

 `Public Function GetSystemErrorString(lErrNum As Long, Optional ByVal lpSource As LongPtr = 0) As String`\
 `Public Function GetNtErrorString(lErrNum As Long) As String`\
 Retrieve descriptions of `HRESULT` and `NTSTATUS` error codes, respectively.

 `Public Function VariantSetType(pvar As Variant, [TypeHint(VARENUM)] ByVal vt As Integer, [TypeHint(VARENUM)] Optional ByVal vtOnlyIf As Integer = -1) As Boolean`\
-Sets a Variant to the specified type without any alteration to the data. vtOnlyIf returns False if the original type is other than specified.
+Sets a Variant to the specified type without any alteration to the data. vtOnlyIf will abort the change and return False if the original type is other than specified.
 This should only be used when `VariantChangeType` is not applicable, and only with full understanding of consequences like automation errors if you attempt to use intrinsic operations on unsupported types; e.g. if you set the type to `VT_UI4`, then `CLng()` will raise a 'type unsupported' runtime error.

 `Public Function PointerAdd(ByVal Start As LongPtr, ByVal Incr As LongPtr) As LongPtr`\
 `Public Function UnsignedAdd(ByVal Start As Long, ByVal Incr As Long) As Long`\